 The Sturgeon Festival is a family-friendly event, sponsored by Friends of the St. Clair River, centered on providing close encounters with the “Giants of the Great Lakes”.
-Browse a dozen indoor & outdoor displays with hands-on activities, drop-in a workshop or presentation, and view live sturgeon and other native fish.
-The festival also features three Huron Lady Sturgeon Cruises with a live video feed from a diver underneath the boat which allows guests a view of the action from the bottom of the river.
-Are you ready for your close encounter with this ancient freshwater fish?
+Browse a dozen indoor & outdoor displays with hands-on activities, drop-in a workshop, touch a live sturgeon and other native fish, or take a ride on our exclusive Huron Lady Sturgeon Cruise.

-Sturgeon are phenomenal to see up close because they reach enormous size - weighing up to 150lbs, growing over 7ft, and living over 100 years.
-Of the many historically known spawning sites, only two are known to be active, and both are in the St. Clair River ecosystem supports the largest remaining population of free-ranging threatened lake sturgeon.
-Over 10,000 lake sturgeon call underneath the Blue Water Bridges “home” which makes it possible to see these prehistoric majestic fish if given the opportunity.
+Sturgeon are phenomenal to see up close because they reach enormous size - weighing up to 150 pounds, growing over 7 feet, and living over 100 years.
+The St. Clair River ecosystem supports the largest remaining population of free-ranging threatened lake sturgeon.
+Over 10,000 lake sturgeon call underneath the Blue Water Bridges home which makes it possible to see these majestic fish if given the opportunity.
 At the Sturgeon Festival, we are bringing this unique opportunity to thousands of families each year.

-Since the 1900’s, lake sturgeon populations have declined, not just from historical over-fishing, but from habitat alteration, industrialization of the Great Lakes, and increasing pollution levels, and as a result were added to the Threatened Species list in Michigan.
-In recent years, the lake sturgeon has made something of a comeback.
-Collaborative efforts at righting environmental wrongs in the St. Clair River have improved habitat conditions.
+Lake sturgeon populations have declined since the early 1900’s, not just from historical over-fishing, but from habitat alteration and increasing pollution levels, and as a result were added to the Threatened Species list in Michigan.
+In recent years, the lake sturgeon has made something of a comeback due to completion of numerous spawning reefs in the St. Clair River.
 Sturgeon can be used as a spotlight species to gauge the health of the river, and with sturgeon numbers slowly on the rise we are assured that the health of the St. Clair River is also improving.
 A sustainable fish population and healthy river system is not only important for our health but it means increased recreation opportunities and tourism for the Blue Water Area.

 Huron Lady Sturgeon Cruise